Chapter 2 - Eligibility Requirements

 U.S. Department of Health and Human Services (HHS) consent, if applicable

-If a petitioner was under 21 years of age on the date of the proper filing of Form I-360, USCIS cannot deny SIJ classification solely because the petitioner is older than 21 years of age at the time of adjudication.
+If a petitioner was under 21 years of age on the date of the proper filing of the Form I-360, and all other eligibility requirements under the statute are met, USCIS cannot deny SIJ classification solely because the petitioner is older than 21 years of age at the time of adjudication.

 Dependency or Custody – Declares the petitioner dependent on the court, or legally commits or places the petitioner under the custody of either a state agency or department, or a person or entity appointed by a state or juvenile court;

-Parental Reunification – Declares, under the state child welfare law, that the petitioner cannot reunify with one or both of the petitioner’s parents prior to aging out of the juvenile court’s jurisdiction due to abuse, neglect, abandonment, or a similar basis under state law; and
+Parental Reunification – Declares, under the state child welfare law, that the petitioner cannot reunify with one or both of the petitioner’s parents due to abuse, neglect, abandonment, or a similar basis under state law; and

-Best Interests – Finds that it would not be in the petitioner’s best interest to be returned (to a placement) in the petitioner’s, or his or her parent’s, country of nationality or last habitual residence.
+Best Interests – Determines that it would not be in the petitioner’s best interest to be returned to the petitioner’s, or his or her parents’, country of nationality or last habitual residence.
+The best interest determination may be made by the juvenile court or in administrative proceedings authorized or recognized by the juvenile court.

 2. Parental Reunification

-The juvenile court order must have been properly issued under state law to be valid for the purposes of establishing eligibility for SIJ classification.
-This includes the need for the juvenile court to follow their state laws on jurisdiction.
-For example, a juvenile court may not be able to take jurisdiction and issue a dependency or custody order for a juvenile who is 18 years of age or older even though the juvenile may file his or her petition with USCIS until the age of 21.
+All determinations in the juvenile court order must have been properly issued under state law to establish eligibility for SIJ classification.
+This includes the need for the juvenile court to have jurisdiction under state law to make the required judicial determinations about the custody and care and/or dependency of the juvenile.
+For example, a state juvenile court may not be able to take jurisdiction and issue a qualifying dependency or custody order for a person who is no longer a juvenile under the state’s dependency or custody laws even though the federal statute allows a petitioner to file for SIJ classification until the age of 21.
+The state law definition of juvenile is controlling on the dependency or custody proceedings before the juvenile court.
 There is nothing in USCIS guidance that should be construed as instructing juvenile courts on how to apply their own state law.

 In general, the petitioner must remain under the jurisdiction of the juvenile court at the time of the filing and adjudication of the SIJ petition, subject to some exceptions discussed below.
 If the petitioner is no longer under the jurisdiction of the juvenile court for a reason related to their underlying eligibility for SIJ classification, the petitioner is not eligible for SIJ classification.
 This may include cases in which the petitioner is no longer under the jurisdiction of the court because:

-The court vacated or terminated its findings that made the petitioner eligible because of subsequent evidence or information that invalidated the findings; or
+The court vacated or terminated its determinations that made the petitioner eligible because of subsequent evidence or information that invalidated the determinations; or

 The court reunified the petitioner with the parent with whom the court previously deemed reunification was not viable because of abuse, neglect, abandonment, or a similar basis under state law.